 Toxoplasma of rage

-Toxoplasma of rage is a coinage by Scott Alexander to describe a selection effect in public discourse for things that get us arguing.
+Toxoplasma of rage is a coinage by Scott Alexander to describe adverse selection effect effect in finding the most divisive things to argue about.

 [U]narmed black people are killed by police or other security officers about twice a week according to official statistics, and probably much more often than that.
 You’re saying none of these shootings, hundreds each year, made as good a flagship case as Michael Brown?
 In all this gigantic pile of bodies, you couldn’t find one of them who hadn’t just robbed a convenience store?
 Not a single one who didn’t have ten eyewitnesses and the forensic evidence all saying he started it?